18 Mar Six Ways Mobile Applications are Improving the Financial Industry

 Additional Revenue Streams

-A 2016 study by Fiserv found that mobile banking applications can impact return on investment and customer engagement in several ways.
+A 2016 study by Fiserv found that mobile banking applications can impact the return on investment and customer engagement in several ways.
 Banks can generate additional revenue by integrating value-added services into their applications.
 Loan offerings and insurance suggestions can be automated via push-notifications, and retail offers such as travel insurance can be applied to qualifying customers.
 Customers that use mobile apps are more engaged with banking activities and use more products than branch-only customers.
 Additionally, if their experience is excellent, their loyalty to their financial institution increases.

 Improved Customer Experience